mongodb/docs-realm/source/includes/api-details/dart/logger/customize-logger-set.rst

-To set a custom logger, create a ``Logger`` and set it using the :flutter-sdk:`Realm.logger <realm/Realm/logger.html>` static property from the first isolate.
+To set a custom logger, create a ``Logger`` and set it using the :flutter-sdk:`Realm.logger <realm/Realm/logger.html>` static property from the first isolate:

 .. literalinclude:: /examples/generated/flutter/logger.snippet.set-custom-logger.dart
    :language: dart